polsys/ennemi/docs/what-is-entropy.md

 There are many textbooks and articles on entropy and mutual information, not to forget Wikipedia.
 Because of that, this page does not go into the details.
-Instead, we only build/revise enough intuition necessary for using `ennemi`.
+Instead, we only build enough intuition necessary for using `ennemi`.